Slings

 Knots and splices are the means by which ropes are then incorporated into a rig.
 Having a broad knowledge of ropes will allow you to make good decisions when choosing what knot to tie or which splice to do.

-This content is for Stunt Rig Pro , Stunt Rig Pro (30 days), and Free content members only.
+This content is for Stunt Rig Pro , Stunt Rig Pro (30 days), Free content, and Level 1 Stunt Rigging - Berlin 16th to 20th March members only.

 Continue reading